-To demonstrate the authority's commitment to maritime safety and ensure the involvement of harbour users, the safety plan for marine operations shall be published every year at a TBHC meeting open to the press and the public.
+To demonstrate the authority's commitment to maritime safety and ensure the involvement of harbour users, the safety plan for marine operations shall be published every year at a TBHC meeting open to the press and the public and be available from the Harbour's web site.
 The plan shall illustrate how the policies and procedures will be developed to satisfy the requirements under the Code.
 It shall commit the authority to undertake and regulate marine operations in a way that safeguards the harbour, its users, the public and the environment.
 It shall refer to commercial activities in the harbour; the efficient provision of specified services and the effective regulation of shipping.
 It shall also explain how commercial pressures would be managed without undermining the safe provision of services and the efficient discharge of its duties.